WICG/page-lifecycle/README.md

 We propose the following changes:

-* `onfreeze` is fired to signal transition to STOPPED.
+* `onfreeze` is fired to signal transition to FROZEN.
-* `onresume` is fired to signal transition out of STOPPED.
+* `onresume` is fired to signal transition out of FROZEN.
 This will be used to undo what was done in `onfreeze` above.
 * On DISCARDED -> ACTIVE, an attribute called `wasDiscarded` is added to the Document.
 This will be used to restore view state , when the user revisits a discarded tab.

 Suggestion for implementers: before moving app to DISCARDED it is recommended to run `beforeunload` handler and if it returns string (i.e. needs to show modal dialog) then the tab discard should be omitted, to prevent risk of data loss.

 ### Reusing existing callbacks vs. Adding new callbacks
 A previous version of this proposal reused pagehide / pageshow callbacks.
-With the requirement that visible and occluded (ACTIVE & PASSIVR) frames can be stopped (not just HIDDEN frames), the cons really outweighed the pros of reusing.
+With the requirement that visible and occluded (ACTIVE & PASSIVR) frames can be FROZEN (not just HIDDEN frames), the cons really outweighed the pros of reusing.
 For detailed pros and cons see [here](https://docs.google.com/document/d/1UuS6ff4Fd4igZgL50LDS8MeROVrOfkN13RbiP2nTT9I/edit#heading=h.5l9dky87m2l0)

 ### API sketch
 ```
-// Indicate what is stopped exactly:
+// Indicate what is frozen exactly:
 // a. partial frame tree starting with current frame
 // b. partial frame tree starting with an ancestor frame
 // c. entire page in background